-Our April Fitness Challenge Calendar is here!
+Our April 2019 Fitness Challenge Calendar is here!

-We teamed up with the Alliance For A Healthier Generation to create this fitness calendar for the month of April 2018.
-Here is the link to the download, which is a total of pages with visuals:
+We teamed up with the Alliance For A Healthier Generation to create this fitness calendar for the month of April 2019.
+Here is the link to the download, which is a total of 3 pages with visuals:

 Each week, the number of repetitions for each fitness exercise increases.
 Please keep in mind the number of repetitions is meant as a guide, and can be adapted as needed based on age group and skill level.